To weather emergencies, saving money is the first step and for that to happen a financial goal becomes inevitable. Read on to know more

 Even if your savings are less it is always more in the long-run.
 On the other hand, setting too many goals will only lead to added pressure and eventually dismiss the idea.

 To begin with, there’s a simple route to approach the savings strategy.
-Choose one financial goal for the short term and one for the long term.
+Choose one financial goal for short term and one for long term.
 Stop thinking too much about whether you can pull it off or not because ultimately it’s your money and willpower.

 Short-Term Financial Goal: Build Your Savings